Karim Massimov: Removal from office and initiation of criminal proceedings for high treason

+Verdict in the case of high treason

+At the beginning of 2023, the Prosecutor General of Kazakhstan, Berik Asylov, named Masimov as the main organizer of mass riots in early January 2022.

+On 24 April 2023, the specialized interdistrict criminal court of Astana found the former chairman of the National Security Committee of Kazakhstan guilty of high treason, violent seizure of power, abuse of power and sentenced him to 18 years in prison with confiscation of property and a lifelong ban on holding positions in the civil service.
+Together with Masimov, Anvar Sadykulov, Daulet Ergozhin and Marat Osipov were convicted, who were sentenced to terms of 16, 15 and 3 years in prison, respectively, and were deprived of the rank of general and state awards.

+Criminal case of money laundering and bribery on an especially large scale

+In November 2023, a second criminal case was opened against Masimov for legalization, laundering of money obtained by criminal means, and receiving bribes on a particularly large scale.
+It was previously reported that during the investigation, numerous signs of corruption were established, in particular, the National Security Committee reported that Masimov illegally received real estate, expensive gifts, and significant funds from representatives of the Kazakh business community and foreign entities.
+At the same time, an investigation was launched into receiving a bribe in the amount of $2 million from representatives of a foreign state.

 Personal life

 Karim Massimov is ethnically Uyghur and is a born citizen of Kazakhstan.
 He is fluent in Kazakh, Russian, Chinese, English and Arabic.
-At the same time, he is thought to be well connected within the Kremlin.
+He is thought to be well connected within the Kremlin.

 Massimov is married and has three children.
 His interests include reading books, Muay Thai, skiing, rock climbing and golf.

 Martial arts

 Massimov was the President of Federation of Amateur Muaythai of Asia (FAMA) in 2010.
 The FAMA and the Continental Federation of International Federation of Muaythai Amateurs (IFMA) in Asia is the first Continental Federation since 1991, supporting the work and efforts of the IFMA.
 He then was nominated and went on to assume the position of Vice President of the IFMA, President of Muaythai federation in Kazakhstan and Vice-President of World Muaythai Council (WMC).

 In 2012, Massimov was unanimously re-elected for another four-year term to head the Asian federation, which is recognised by the Olympic Council of Asia.
 He showed his support for the sport in an interview in which he stated that the sport "brings together athletes from across the world to train and compete with honour and in the spirit of cultural exchange and understanding."